JustinLesko02/Cal-Poly-ME507-MECHA07.github.io/Main page/README.md

  of the spring 2025 quarter, we designed the cat feeder and custom PCB, ordered the parts, wired everything up, and programmed the feeder to create a functional final product.

+Hello!
 The cat feeder dispenses food with a large lead screw, and has a pair of load cells to measure the weight of food in the bowl.
 The feeder is equiped with a wifi module and is programmed to act as an http server.
 With port forwarding set up on a local network, the user can use any browser to access the feeder controls from anywhere with internet access.
  As a result, the user can be out of town and still log in to feed the cat.